dfirsec/blacklist_check/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t [threads]          threads for rbl check (default 25, max 50) -u                    update blacklist feeds
+  -h, --help            show this help message and exit -t [threads]          threads for rbl check (default 25, max 50) -v                    check virustotal for ip info -a                    check abuseipdb for ip info
+  -u                    update blacklist feeds
   -fu                   force update of all feeds
   -s                    show blacklist feeds
-  -v                    check virustotal for ip info -q query [query ...]  query a single or multiple ip addrs -f file               query a list of ip addresses from file -i                    insert a new blacklist feed
+  -q query [query ...]  query a single or multiple ip addrs -f file               query a list of ip addresses from file -i                    insert a new blacklist feed